 Motor Vehicle Accident Schemes

-Each state and territory in Australia operates a scheme for people injured in a motor vehicle under the Compulsory Third Party (CTP) arrangements.
+Each state and territory in Australia has a scheme for people injured in a motor vehicle under the Compulsory Third Party (CTP) arrangements.

 Osteopaths are eligible practitioners in each state and territory motor accident scheme.
 It means you can consult an osteopath if you have been injured in a motor vehicle, have a neurological or musculoskeletal injury (i.e., an injury to your bones, muscles, joints, tendons or nerves) and are approved to receive rebated or paid treatments for your injury by your claim case manager.

-In general, you will need a referral from a General Practitioner (GP) to see an osteopath for a motor vehicle accident unless your case manager has exempted you from needing a referral.
+In general, you will need a referral from a General Practitioner (GP) to see an osteopath for a motor vehicle accident.
 In approving consultations with an osteopath, your claim case manager may ask if a General Practitioner has referred you.

 When you first attend an osteopathic clinic, bring your claim number, your General Practitioner referral, the contact details of your case manager and any reports about your injury.
 This will help the osteopath to establish your approval status and identify how best to help you manage your motor vehicle injury.

-An osteopath can give information about your progress to the case manager and others involved in helping you recover from a motor vehicle injury.
+An osteopath gives information about your progress to the case manager and others involved in helping you recover from a motor vehicle injury.

-If you are not approved to receive services from an osteopath or have pending approval and proceed irrespective, you will be responsible for paying all practitioner services.
+If you are not approved to receive services from an osteopath or have pending approval and proceed irrespective, you maybe responsible for paying all practitioner services (check with your claim manager).
 The osteopath will give you invoices with which you can seek reimbursement, but this will be at the discretion of the relevant scheme and your case manager.